 Daisies is a fantastic vegetable-focused and also “Midwestern pasta-focused” restaurant.
 This basically means that every dish uses fresh, seasonal ingredients.
 It’s definitely not vegetarian, however - animal parts make an appearance in most of the dishes (although you can easily ask for adjustments to avoid them).
 There are always two non-pasta mains like chicken, beef, or fish, too, and while those are good, you should mainly be coming here for the pasta.

-We can’t do a Logan Square guide without talking about Lula Cafe.
-It’s been in the neighborhood since 1999, and has been serving fantastic farm-to-table food since before that was really even a thing.
+Lula Cafe has been in the neighborhood since 1999, and has been serving fantastic farm-to-table food since before that was really even a thing.
 Lula works for all sorts of occasions, whether it’s weekday brunch, a casual weeknight dinner, or date night.
+And luckily for everyone, after 18 months of only offering takeout, they recently reopened for dine-in service

 We aren’t vegetarians and we sure as sh*t aren’t vegans, but we have serious respect and appreciation for what The Chicago Diner does.
 The original location in Boystown has been “Meat Free Since ’83,” and their second location in Logan Square has been doing the same thing for a few years now.
 We aren’t saying you should stop eating meat (unless you want to), but we are saying you should give the seitan gyro sandwich here a try.